Event-Triggered Control for Mitigating SIS Spreading Processes: Stability Analysis

-\end{mythm} In essence, \rthm{mainresult} states that if the control and the event-triggering gains are appropriately chosen such that \req{thetastar} is satisfied, then the control objective \req{objective} is achieved by applying the event-triggered controller \req{ui}, \req{vij}. \rthm{mainresult} also states that the optimization problem \req{optimization} is {convex} for every selection of the control and the event-triggering gains.
-Hence, the condition \req{thetastar} can be efficiently checked in polynomial time.
+\end{mythm} In essence, \rthm{mainresult} states that if the control and the event-triggering gains are appropriately chosen such that \req{thetastar} is satisfied, then the control objective \req{objective} is achieved by applying the event-triggered controller \req{ui}, \req{vij}. \rthm{mainresult} also states that the optimization problem \req{optimization} is strictly {convex} for every selection of the control and the event-triggering gains.
+Hence, the condition \req{thetastar} can be efficiently checked in polynomial time. \begin{myrem} \normalfont {Note that the matrix $Q$ may not be a symmetric matrix.
+Without loss of generality, if the matrix $Q$ is not symmetric, we can replace the set ${\cal W}$ in \req{optimization} with ${\cal W}' = \{x\in \mathbb{R}^n: \frac{1}{2}{x}^\mathsf{T}(Q^\mathsf{T} + Q)x - (r+\epsilon \mathsf{1}_n)^\mathsf{T} x \leq 0\}$, so that $Q^\mathsf{T} + Q$ is the symmetric matrix and the convex optimization problem is given in a standard form \citep{boyd}.
+Such replacement is valid because ${x}^\mathsf{T}Q x = \frac{1}{2}{x}^\mathsf{T}(Q^\mathsf{T} + Q)x$ for all $x \in \mathbb{R}^n$.} \qedwhite \end{myrem}

+\begin{proof} Let us first show that the optimization problem \req{optimization} is strictly convex.
+From \req{calw}, the strict convexity of \req{optimization} can be shown by guaranteeing that the matrix $Q$ is positive definite for every selection of the control and the event-triggering gains satisfying \req{conditioneventtrig} and \req{constraintcontrolparameters}.
+From \req{shat}, it can be shown that the $i$-th diagonal element of the matrix $Q$, denoted by ${q}_{ii}$, is given by